nazariiykolesnikov/nazariikolesnikov/README.md

 ## 👋 Hi!
 I'm Nazarii Kolesnikov.
-I am a Junior Data Scientist & Analyst
+I am a Trainee Intern Data Scientist & Analyst

 Portfolio Website: https://nazarii-kolesnikov-portfolio-website.onrender.com

-I’m a Junior Data Scientist with a passion for exploring data and finding meaning where others see only numbers.
+I’m a Trainee Intern Data Scientist with a passion for exploring data and finding meaning where others see only numbers.
 My goal is to help teams make informed decisions based on accurate analytics, time-series forecasts, and in-depth analysis of metrics.
 I have hands-on experience building regression models, analyzing medical and web data, and developing interactive visualizations.

 My major, Economic Cybernetics, is the science of systems management.
 It has taught me how to translate complex economic and business processes into the language of algorithms, mathematical models, and code.
 Thanks to this education, I don’t just understand how data works: I know how to create technological solutions that make that data work toward a specific outcome.